MirageNet/Mirage/doc/docs/analyzers/MIRAGE1001.md

 # MIRAGE1001: SyncVar Class Warning

-## The Problem
+## When this appears

-An ordinary class payload is used as the value of a `[SyncVar]` field.
-Mirage can serialize many such classes; this warning is an analyzer policy about their allocation and update semantics, not a ban on reference types.
+An ordinary class is used as a `[SyncVar]` payload.
+This warning concerns allocation and updates; many class payloads are serializable.

-With generated serialization and change tracking:

-1. **Allocations:** Reading a non-null ordinary class payload creates a new instance.
-Custom readers can use a different allocation strategy.
+Exceptions: `string` uses dedicated serialization; `NetworkIdentity`, `GameObject`, and `NetworkBehaviour` references identify existing spawned objects.
+Other `UnityEngine.Object` or component types are not automatically exempt.

+- **Allocation:** Generated reads allocate non-null class payloads; custom readers may differ.
-2. **Representation:** Generated serializers use eligible fields of the declared type and its base types.
-They do not automatically serialize properties or preserve the concrete derived type of a polymorphic value.
+- **Representation:** Generated serializers use eligible fields of the declared type and its bases, without automatically serializing properties or preserving derived runtime types.
-3. **Nested mutations:** Changing a member or a nested collection does not assign the SyncVar itself, so it bypasses the generated setter.
-Assignments are compared with `EqualityComparer<T>.Default`; a value that compares equal does not set a dirty bit.
-Assigning the same mutated instance back is therefore normally insufficient.
-Hook execution also depends on the SyncVar's hook options and the network side.

-Supported values such as `string`, `NetworkIdentity`, `GameObject`, and `NetworkBehaviour` references are exceptions to this class-payload warning.
-Strings have dedicated serialization; network object references identify existing spawned objects rather than copying their fields.
-This is not a general exemption for every `UnityEngine.Object` or component type.
+- **Updates:** Nested mutations bypass the setter.
+Default SyncVar assignments dirty only when `EqualityComparer<T>.Default` detects a difference.
+Reassigning the same mutated instance normally does nothing.
+Hooks depend on network side and options.

-For `[SyncVar(initialOnly = true)]`, assignments update the local field but do not mark it dirty or invoke hooks.
-Only initial snapshots transmit it; copy–modify–assign does not enable later incremental updates.
-The class allocation and representation considerations still apply.
+With `initialOnly = true`, assignments change local storage without dirtying or invoking hooks.
+Only initial snapshots transmit the field; the allocation and representation rules still apply.

----

-## Example of Triggering Code
 {{{ Path:'Snippets/Analyzers/Mirage1001.cs' Name:'mirage1001-triggering' }}}

----

-## How to Resolve
+## How to fix

-### Recommended Fix: Use a struct
+### Use a struct for small values

-Use a struct for a small data value, then copy it, modify the copy, and assign the complete value back to the SyncVar on its configured sending side.
-Changing `data.health` in place still bypasses the SyncVar setter.
+On the sending side configured by `SyncSettings`, copy, modify, and assign the whole value back.
+In-place member writes still bypass the setter.

-Structs avoid allocating the outer payload object, but their members can still allocate.
-Copies are shallow: mutable reference members remain shared, and equality must distinguish the synchronized values you intend to send.
+Structs avoid the outer object allocation.
+Members can still allocate, copies share reference members, and equality must distinguish the synchronized changes.

 {{{ Path:'Snippets/Analyzers/Mirage1001.cs' Name:'mirage1001-recommended' }}}

----

-### Alternative Solutions
-If a class is appropriate for your data model, choose its serialization and replacement behavior deliberately.

-#### 1. Implement Custom Serialization
+### Keep a class

-Custom `Write` and `Read` extension methods control the wire representation.
-The following example uses immutable class values and replaces the SyncVar when updating it.
-Its reader still allocates a new instance; custom serialization does not itself add nested mutation tracking or eliminate allocations.
+Custom `Write`/`Read` extension methods control representation.
+This example replaces immutable values; its reader still allocates.

-`[WeaverSafeClass]` on the payload type acknowledges this policy warning for uses of that type.
-The marker does not change serialization, equality, dirty tracking, or hooks.
+`[WeaverSafeClass]` on the payload type suppresses this warning for its uses.
+It changes neither serialization, equality, dirty tracking, nor hooks, and cannot make an unsupported type serializable.

 {{{ Path:'Snippets/Analyzers/Mirage1001.cs' Name:'mirage1001-alternative-custom' }}}

-#### 2. Suppress the warning on the field
-To acknowledge the warning only for a particular field, decorate that field with `[WeaverSafeClass]`.
-This suppresses the warning; it does not fix nested mutations or make an unsupported type serializable.
+For one field, place `[WeaverSafeClass]` on that field instead.

 {{{ Path:'Snippets/Analyzers/Mirage1001.cs' Name:'mirage1001-alternative-suppress' }}}